--[ Checking many Android apps on VirusTotal with their hashes ]--

 Create a collection in VirusTotal with the extracted hashes

-Once we have the list of hashes from the applications installed on the device, we can take advantage of VirusTotal’s collections functionality to analyze them together.
+Once we have the list of hashes of the suspicious applications, we can use the collections functionality of VirusTotal to analyze them together.

 What are VirusTotal collections and why use them?